wagassasson/BCOTI-remix/README.md

 Using a dark material which absorbs light instead of reflecting it is highly recommend.

-1. Print the `Body_Shell.step`, and `CameraCag.step` with a basic 0.12mm layer height profile.
+1. Print the `Body_Shell.step`, and CameraCage (The fixed-focus, or manual-focus one, depending on which one you got, Hdaniee doesn't seems to be consistent with the style of lens they ship) with a basic 0.12mm layer height profile.
 Change the following
     1. Wall-loops to 3x or 4x.
     2. Infill to about 22% to 35%